InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] C) ERC721
 - [ ] D) None of the above

+> This token does not implement any of the above standards.
+It is a custom token contract as none of these standard have a `buy()` function in the first place.
+> The best way to implement a token/NFT contract is to use one of the existing and extensively tested implementation like OpenZeppelin's one.
+> ERC777 is a token standard based on ERC20, but adding some advanced features like hooks and operators, but its getting deprecated becase of the complexity and vulnerabilities it adds.
+> ERC721 is the standard for NFTs.

 <details>
 	<summary>Click the reveal the answer</summary>
 D